 As Java is one of the more popular languages, there are a lot of courses out there that you can use to learn from.
 I’ve created my very own course for learning SQL, and there are others who have created video courses for other languages, including Java.

 If you’re not interested in a video-based course, you can learn using audio, or even text-based.
 There are many resources for these methods out there.
-A popular site for learning Java is Trevor Page’s site at How To Program With Java.

 The Best Way To Learn Java